 Pre And Post Workout Nutrition

 Here’s where George is going to make a lot of people wonder if he is right.
 Let me help you-he is.
 He knows his stuff and is one hundred percent right.
-The main source of fuel for people are not carbs. but fat.
+The main source of fuel for people is not carbs. but fat.
 The reason for this is that most of our daily lives require aerobic energy systems.
 While fat is not the only source, it is the primary one.

 Now, in anaerobic endeavors, like training Jiu-Jitsu or MMA, you need to tap into a more fast-acting source.
 This is where carbs come into play.
 The carbs your body uses are mostly from the glycogen stores in the liver and muscles.
 The key trick here is that you need to ingest protein, to make all the carbs in glycogen available to the body.
 So protein before a workout?
 Yes, definitely.
 Another of his crucial diet tips for grapplers is to pair protein with honey for maximal effect.